kalinchernev/kalinchernev.github.io/content/post/learn-gatsbyjs.md

 - Place the result of the query within a React component
 - Display the information

-### Making a website for Belgian beers
+### Practice time: building a website about Belgian beers

 After going through the [official tutorial](https://www.gatsbyjs.org/tutorial/) I managed to make this project about [Belgian beers](https://kalinchernev.github.io/belgian-beers/).
 As you might see from its Github [repository](https://github.com/kalinchernev/belgian-beers) the code is very little.

 If you feel like following more visual tutorial before reading forward, I found some [video tutorials about Gatsby.js](https://www.youtube.com/playlist?list=PLLnpHn493BHHfoINKLELxDch3uJlSapxg) for you.
-At the moment of writing this article there aren't many other Alternatives.
+At the moment of writing this article there aren't any other alternatives for video lessons.

 The official documentation is good and the [examples](https://github.com/gatsbyjs/gatsby/tree/master/examples) can take you long way.

-What I'm building:
+The approach for building the website:

-- I take information about Belgian Beers from [open data](http://data.visitflanders.org/datatank/dataset/435/download)
+- I take information about Belgian Beers from [open data](http://data.visitflanders.org/datatank/dataset/435/download).
-- I use some plugins to read files and transform CSV file in to a GraphQL API
+- I use some plugins to read files and transform CSV and Markdown files in to a GraphQL API.
-- I take information from the build-time GraphQL endpoint and build some pages
+- I take information from the build-time GraphQL endpoint and make some pages.
-- Build and deploy as a static site working as a SPA with prefetched resources
+- Build and deploy the result as a static site working as a SPA.

 **1) Initiate your project**